KSmithJr/Kenny-s-Portfolio/README.md

 *With 8+ years of experience as a full stack data leader, I have gained the following skills.*
 ## PROGRAMMING
 **- ✅ Python.**
-Packages used include Pandas, Numpy, MatPlotLib, SciKit-Learn, TensorFlow, Seaborn, Plotly **- ✅ SQL.**
+Packages used include Pandas, Numpy, MatPlotLib, SciKit-Learn, TensorFlow, Seaborn, Plotly, Langchain, Vectordb **- ✅ SQL.**
 Experience extracting, querying, and transforming data using Snowflake, Databricks (Spark SQL), Toad for SQL Server, Oracle SQL Developer, PrestoSQL, and Apache Impala (Hadoop)
 **- ✅ R.**